Log in as:

 The Director must be a person with both a high level of understanding and a commitment to Clubhouse values and principles.
 She/he should also have the capacity to work long hours, represent the Clubhouse publicly, teach the model and manage the day-to-day operations of the complicated community service program.

-The person hired to be the Director ideally would already have Clubhouse experience and have participated in three-week training at a Clubhouse International Certified Training Base.
+The person hired to be the Director ideally would already have Clubhouse experience and have participated in comprehensive Clubhouse training at a Clubhouse International authorized Training Center.

 Historically we have learned that training is one of the most effective ways to ensure the success of the Clubhouse.
 Establishing a Clubhouse is only effective if the process is supported by the entire Clubhouse.
 Therefore it is necessary for the Director, key staff and members to have been through training and to fully understand and embrace the Clubhouse model.